1jour1vin

 “The 2018 Pouilly-Fuissé Au Vignerais also performs well, unfolding in the glass with aromas of citrus oil, pear, and fresh peach.
 Dense, silky, and enveloping, it is elegant and precise, while remaining beautifully balanced.
 This south-facing vineyard was harvested on August 29. ” (Wine Advocate 2020) The precision and complexity of this wine may even make it surpass some 1er crus!

-Buy Soufrandière wines at the best price in a private sale!
+Buy your Soufrandière wines at the best price through a private sale!

 Rated site